Looking for Pre-K opportunities? There are several options available in Maize USD 266

 - Developmental Delay (as determined by assessment)

-- Parent(s) does not have high school degree or GED
+- Parent(s) does not have a high school degree or GED

 Early Childhood Special Education

-If you have concerns with your child in areas of cognition, motor, social, behaviors, adaptive/self help or speech skills, the first step is to have your child attend a “Count Your Kid In” screening (CYKI).
-For more information please call (316) 794-8641 to arrange a screening.
+If you live in the Renwick or Maize school district and have concerns with your child in areas of cognition, motor, social behaviors, adaptive/self-help, or speech skills, the first step is to have your child attend a Bright Start screening.
+For more information, please call (316)722-3105 or email email@example.com to arrange a screening.

 Enrollment and Documents